-3.4.3.
+3.5.5.
 Traceability at Cargill processing sites

-The Mass Balance Model for the Triple S products must be adhered to by Cargill processing sites participating in the Triple S program.
-This will require the ability to produce a traceability trail for each consignment of soy products showing the period in which they were produced and the consignment(s) of raw materials from which they were produced.
+The Mass Balance Model for the 3S soy, corn and canola products must be adhered to Cargill processing sites participating in the 3S program.
+This will require the ability to produce a traceability trail for each consignment of soy, corn and canola products showing the period in which they were produced and the consignment(s) of raw materials from which they were produced.

-For certified product, traceability must continue through any storage location, ships, vehicles, port(s), to the point at which responsibility for the product is passed to the purchaser.
+For product with verification, traceability must continue through any storage location, ships, vehicles, port(s), to the point at which responsibility for the product is passed to the purchaser.